CDS based data extraction – Part III Miscellaneous

 Should you experience any issues with CDS extraction to BW please open a ticket on the component Operational Data Provider for ABAP CDS, HANA & BW (BW-WHM-DBA-ODA).

-Should you experience any issues with CDS extraction using the Change Data Capture (CDC) delta, please open a ticket on component SAP Data Hub ABAP Integration (EIM-DH-ABA).
+Should you experience any issues with CDS extraction using the Change Data Capture (CDC) delta, please open a ticket on component ABAP Integration – Change Data Capture (CA-DI-IS-ABA-CDC).

-Well, I gues this is it… for now…, thanks for reading up until here.
+Well, I guess this is it… for now…, thanks for reading up until here.
+As things might change and new features appear, I will update this blog accordingly, so feel free to come back any time.

 Any feedback, questions let me know; happy to answer your questions and to extend the Q&A part.